Quick Guide to Wifi Radiation Protection in Your Home or Office

 EMF radiation from your router affects your pets and animals as much as you, and also your nearest neighbours, especially if you live in an apartment block but in detached homes too.

-If you are ready to take your EMF hygiene to the next level book in for one of my EMF Assessment options.
+If you are ready to take your EMF hygiene to the next level book in for one of my EMF phone consults.

 This blog post contains affiliate links, which means that if you buy one of the products I recommend through a link here, I earn a tiny commission.
-I only recommend products that I, myself, use.
-I will never recommend to you something that I haven’t tried and tested!
+I will never recommend to you something that I haven’t researched or tried and tested!
 Please feel free to send me a message if you want to know more about any of the products I share on the blog.

 Quite simply if there was a pill that did ALL the things that research is showing us saunas do, you would be taking it.
 Here’s why and my recommendations